 Tire engineers take into account the specifics of UHP vehicles when building such a tire.
 For a UHP tire to meet the basic performance requirements, the tire maker implements the following features:

 A UHP tire usually has a tread less deep than a common tire.
 This type of design is not the most optimal for the longevity of the tire.
 However, longevity is not one of the priorities of UHP tires.
-So, tire makers sacrifice it in favor of speed and agility performance.
+So, tire makers sacrifice it in favor of speed, agility, and high performance.
 The tire with a less deep tread offers less resistance while rolling.
-As such, it is more dynamic and responsive, increasing the tenacity of the vehicle.
+As such, it is more dynamic and responsive, complementing the overall vehicle tenacity.

 It is important to mention that the engineers produce both summer and all-season UHP tires.
 Obviously, the thread depth of the all-season one will be deeper because the tire has to cope with changing weather conditions as well as offer longer durability.
 This is because longevity is a priority for all-season tires, even if it is a UHP version.

-Unlike a traditional tire, the UHP type will have stickier components in its construction.
+Unlike a traditional tire, the UHP one will have stickier components in its formula.
 These components are beneficial for increasing traction.
-Softer compounds increase the grip on the road, and this is crucial for a tenacious tire.
-Indeed, softer components wear faster, but again - longevity is not a priority for UHP tires.
+Softer compounds also increase the grip on the road, which is crucial for a sporty tire.
+The bad part is that softer components wear faster, but again - longevity is not the number one priority for UHP tires.

 An essential difference in UHP tires is the presence of rayon components.
-While regular tires contain polyester, the rayon in the UHP ones increases the tenacity and agility of the tire at high speed.
+While regular tires contain polyester, the rayon in the UHP ones increases their tenacity and agility at high speed.
 This component is nothing more than a purified cellulose material.
 Its properties include but are not limited to dimensional stability, wonderful thermal resistance which is essential at high speed, and great vigorous performance.

 Additional Performance Profile

 The construction of the UHP tire will always differ from a traditional one.
 Tire makers pay attention to the smallest details to improve their performance.
 In this sense, a UHP tire comes with a pretty small bead reinforcement (small apex) and reinforced sidewall.
-Altogether, these changes increase the handling.
-The point is that such adjustments make the tire act as one whole piece with its rim, which improves handling.
+Altogether, these changes increase vehicle handling when at the limits.
+The point is that such adjustments make the tire act as one whole piece with its rim, which significantly improves handling.

 When Should You Consider UHP Tires?